alexfertel/bulloak/README.md

   [FILES]...  .tree files to process

 Options:
+  -c
-  -c                 Whether to print `it` branches as comments in the output code -i <INDENT>        The indentation of the output code [default: 2] -w, --write-files  Whether to write to files instead of stdout -h, --help         Print help (see more with '--help') -V, --version      Print version
+          Whether to print `it` branches as comments in the output code -i <INDENT>
+          The indentation of the output code [default: 2] -w, --write-files
+          Whether to write to files instead of stdout -f, --force-write
+          When `write_files` is specified, use `--force-write` to overwrite the output files -s, --solidity-version <SOLIDITY_VERSION>
+          Sets a solidity version for the test contracts [default: 0.8.0] -h, --help
+          Print help (see more with '--help')
+  -V, --version
+          Print version
 ```

 ### Compiler Errors